Gold240sx/Bruce-phones/README.md

 ## Still needs work (less important)
 - DOB Calendar form input doesn't allow direcly editing the value
 - if a user visits another users page fix the client application error.
+		// here for the button.
+Later I'll focus on a better prevented button solution.
+		// along with a loading state option.